 - It is a painting which dates back to the late first century CE.

 - The Bodhisattva is holding a Padma (Lotus) has large shoulders and has three bents in the body creating a movement in the picture space.

 - The modeling is soft and the outlines are merged with the body volume, creating the effects of three-dimensionality.

 - Light red, brown, green, and blue colors are used in the picture.

 - On the other side of the image, Vajrapani Bodhisattva has been painted.

 - He holds a vajra in his right hand and wears a crown.

 - Bodhisattvas are painted as shrine guardians

 - Similar pictures can be seen in other caves too.
-However pictures in cave no.1 are among the best survived paintings of Ajanta.
+However, pictures in Cave No. 1 are among the best surviving paintings of Ajanta.